ncoudray/DeepPATH/DeepPATH_code/README.md

 ```

 The jpeg must not be directly inside 'jpeg_label_directory' but in subfolders with names corresponding to the labels (for example as `jpeg_label_directory/TCGA-LUAD/...jpeg` and `jpeg_label_directory/TCGA-LUSC/...jpeg`).
-The name of those tiles are : `<type>_name_x_y.jpeg` with type being "test", "train" or "valid", name the TCGA name of the slide, x and y the tile coordinates.
+The name of those tiles are: `<type>_name_x_y.jpeg` with type being "test", "train" or "valid", name the TCGA name of the slide, x and y the tile coordinates.

 The same was done for the test and valid set with this slightly modified script: